Globalping: A Community-Driven, Open-Source Platform for Scalable, Real-Time Network Measurements: Implementation

 \subsection{Measurement Result Aggregation and Analysis}

-Many probes may execute a user's measurements.
+Many probes may perform user measurements.
 Measurement results from probes exist as JSON objects.
-The probes send the measurement results along with their unique identifiers to the \ProbeManagementModule{}, and the \CoreAPIServer{} sends them to Redis.
+The probes send the measurement results, along with their unique identifiers, to \ProbeManagementModule{}, and \CoreAPIServer{} then sends them to Redis.
 A centric measurement repository combines them in Redis.

-\SystemName{}'s \FrontEnd{} can visualize in real-time the measurement results.
-In the \FrontEnd{}, a map will show the exact location of the probes executing the measurements and their packet latency, loss, and response times. \SystemName{} can also integrate with Slack and GitHub to display measurement results in their workspaces or in GitHub log issues that are related to network performance.
+\GlobalpingSystemName{}'s \FrontEnd{} can visualize measurement results in real time.
+In \FrontEnd{}, a map shows the exact locations of the probes that execute the measurements, along with their packet latency, loss, and response times. \GlobalpingSystemName{} can also integrate with Slack and GitHub to display measurement results in their workspaces or in GitHub issue logs related to network performance.